waheedullahkhan001/login-with-google/README.md

 1. Android OAuth client ID for the debug keystore.
 2. Android OAuth client ID for the release keystore.
-3. Web application OAuth client ID. and you will use the web application OAuth client ID in the app.
+3. Web application OAuth client ID.

+You will use the web application client ID in the app.

 ## Setup - Detailed